mrazomej/phd/docs/src/chapter_05/section_04_moment_cme.md

 moments.
 This allows us to cleanly integrate the distribution moment dynamics as cells progress through the cell cycle.

-### Computing single promoter steady-state moments
+### Computing Single Promoter Steady-State Moments

-(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu//chann_cap/software/chemical_master_steady_state_moments_general.html) as an annotated Jupyter notebook)
+(Note: The Python code used for the calculations presented in this section can be found in the [following link](https://www.rpgroup.caltech.edu//chann_cap/software/chemical_master_steady_state_moments_general.html) as an annotated Jupyter notebook.)

 One of the main factors contributing to cell-to-cell variability in gene expression is the change in gene copy number during the cell cycle as cells replicate their genome before cell division.
 Our minimal model accounts for this variability by considering the time trajectory of the distribution moments given by Eq. $\ref{eq:mom_ode_factorized}$.
-These predictions will be contrasted with the predictions from a kinetic model that doesn't account for gene copy numbers changes during the cell cycle in [Sec.
+These predictions will be contrasted with the predictions from a kinetic model that does not account for gene copy numbers changes during the cell cycle in [Sec.
 4.4](#sec:ch5_sec05).

 Suppose we do not account for the change in gene copy number during the cell